OliverCodez/VerusPay/readme.md

 === Support ===

-If you encounter any errors during install and configuration of VerusPay, please report them to me via email at johnwestbrook@pm.me or you can contact me via the Verus Coin official Discord at https://discord.gg/VRKMP2S
+If you encounter any errors during install and configuration of VerusPay, please report them to me via email at johnwestbrook@pm.me or you can contact me via the Verus Coin official Discord at [VerusCoin Official Discord](https://discord.gg/VRKMP2S)

 === Frequently Asked Questions ===

 **What is the text domain for translations?**
-The text domain is `veruspay-verus-gateway`.
+The text domain is "veruspay-verus-gateway".

 **How can I change the styling (CSS) of the checkout pages?**
 CSS options are being added in a later release to the Admin section.
 For now, most themes come with a section where you can add your own CSS styling and you can add customizations this way.